itthinx/affiliates/readme.txt

 The Affiliates plugin provides the right tools to maintain an Affiliate Marketing Program.

-**Important features include automated affiliate registration, an unlimited affiliate management section and the ability to integrate Affiliates with virtually any E-Commerce platform.
-Free integrations with eShop, Jigoshop and WooCommerce are available.**
+_Important features include automated affiliate registration, an unlimited affiliate management section and the ability to integrate Affiliates with virtually any E-Commerce platform.
+Commissions on referred users are built in, free and premium integrations with e-commerce systems are available._

-**The Affiliates plugin provides an affiliate system for sellers, shops and developers who want to get started with their affiliate program right "out of the box".**
+**The Affiliates plugin provides an affiliate system for sellers, shops, and membership sites who want to get started with their affiliate program right "out of the box".**

 It also provides a solid framework for developers, who wish to build customized solutions based on a sound data model.
 With unlimited affiliate program management tools available on the back end and a set of shortcodes to provide Affiliates information on their performance on the front end, there is everything you need to start an affiliate program.

-Affiliates Pro and Enterprise provide additional features for sellers, shops and developers.
+Affiliates Pro and Enterprise provide additional and enhanced features.

 If you need to manage an **Affiliate Marketing Progam**, **track visits to your site** with **affiliate links**, the affiliates plugin is right for you.
 It provides the tools to maintain a **partner referral program**.